ishanaudichya/portfolio-c/readme.md

 # <p align="center">Personal Portfolio</p>

-### <p align="center"><a align=center href="https://ishanaudichya.netlify.app">ishanaudichya.netlify.app</a></p>
+### <p align="center"><a align=center href="https://ishanaudichya.xyz">ishanaudichya.xyz</a></p>

 ![Thumbnail](/preview.jpg)

-Welcome to my responsive personal portfolio website repo, built with <a href="https://create-react-app.dev/">Create React App</a>!
+Welcome to my responsive personal portfolio website repo, built with <a href="https://create-react-app.dev/">React </a>!
 This portfolio is customized for optimal SEO and performance.
 Website is made mainly using <i>React.js </i> with sections for Projects, About, Resume, LinkedIn, etc.

 ## Indexing and Sitemap

 The website is indexed on google with proper seo practices.
-The website also has a proper <a href="https://ishanaudichya.netlify.app/sitemap.xml">Sitemap (Click Here) </a> .
+The website also has a proper <a href="https://ishanaudichya.xyz/sitemap.xml">Sitemap (Click Here) </a> .
 Due to proper indexing and best practices the site comes on top when searched <a href="https://www.google.com/search?q=ishan+audichya">Try here</a>

 ![Search resutls](/search.png)